Conditions Treated Through Telemedicine

 Prescriptions are provided only when medically appropriate and based on clinical evaluation and current medical guidelines.

-Conditions We Do NOT Treat Through Telemedicine
+Conditions We DO NOT Treat Through Telemedicine

 Medical emergencies (call 911 or go to ER)